cibernox/ember-cpm/README.md

    (testing using `===`)
  * `encodeURIComponent` -- calls `encodeURIComponent` on the original value
  * `encodeURI` -- calls `encodeURI` on the original value
- * `fmt` -- pass the original value into a format-string
+ * `fmt` -- pass the original values into a format-string
  * `htmlEscape` -- escapes the original value with `Handlebars.Utils.escapeExpression` *and* wraps the result in a `Handlebars.SafeString` (since it's now safe)